rate as a relationship

 We could graph this “slope function”.

-This function, whose values are the rates-of-change of another function, is called the derivative of the other function, because it was derived from it.
+This function, whose values are the rates-of-change of another function, is called the derivative of the other function, because it was derived from the original function.

 Through the slope of the tangent line, we have invented a way of talking about the instantaneous rate of change of a function at a number, rather than over an interval.